-A decade of austerity saw the amount councils were able to spend per resident on local non-education services fall by a quarter during the 2010s, after accounting for inflation.
+A decade of austerity saw the amount councils were able to spend per resident on local noneducation services fall by a quarter during the 2010s, after accounting for inflation.
 At the same time, long-term socio-economic and demographic changes, increases in wage and pension costs, and the impact of the COVID-19 pandemic are leading to rising service demands and costs.
 In addition, financial reforms mean that councils rely more on locally raised revenues, and are more financially exposed to changes in local spending needs and revenue-raising capacity.
-With further reforms planned in the upcoming Fair Funding Review, councils have a unique opportunity over the coming year to influence how the finance system will affect them for years to come.
+With further reforms planned in the coming few years, councils have a unique opportunity to influence how the finance system will affect them for years to come.